 I went to see the film with very little expectations, but I ended up greatly enjoying it.
 I think it depicts the dynamics of a friendship between old and young quite well, and how important outside input can be when it comes to our own family relationships.
 But this is not a big drama – some of the scenes are outright funny, and the awkward and shy Koichi and the down to earth Katsuhiko who acts like a supportive father figure make a good team.
 It’s not high art – especially given that the movie in the movie is about zombies – but nevertheless time pleasantly spent.

-There is an English version of this film available at amazon.
+There is an English version of The Woodsman and the Rain available at amazon.